Shuangpai Yangming National Forestry Park: Wanshou Temple (Temple of Longevity)

-Wanshou temple was built in Song Dynasty and was reconstructed during Ming dynasty.
+Wanshou temple was built in the Song dynasty and was reconstructed during the Ming dynasty.
 It stands at an altitude of 1357 meters on a granite slope and covers an area of 5000 square kilometers.
 It is one of the provincial protected cultural relics and historical sites.
 There is an old well behind the temple, which will neither overflow while raining nor dry up after long drought.
 The water from the well is clear and tastes sweet.

-In 1550, the twenty-seventh year of Jiajing Period in Tsing Dynasty, a 39-year-old Chan master (an honorific title for Buddhist monks) successfully cultivated himself into a Buddha and thus Mount Yangming became a blessed land.
+In 1550, the twenty-seventh year of the Jiajing period in the Qing dynasty, a 39-year-old Chan master (an honorific title for Buddhist monks) successfully cultivated himself into a Buddha and thus Mount Yangming became a blessed land.
 The Wanshou Temple attracts over 100 million religious people from nearby provinces each year.
 People come here for blessings from the Buddhas.